 eIDAS login for residents of EU Member States

-From the 29th of September 2018 also residents of EU Member States (only designated countries - so far only Germany) will be allowed to use their own ID to access electronic services provided by Slovak public authorities with valid ID with electronic chip (any identification valid for electronic authentication in EU member state).
+From the 29th of September 2018 also residents of EU Member States (only designated countries) will be allowed to use their own ID to access electronic services provided by Slovak republic authorities with valid ID with electronic chip (any identification valid for electronic authentication in EU member state).

 Users from EU Member States will have access to all public authorities’ electronic services.
 The amount of electronic services will be defined by level of security provided by your ID, as some services require higher level of security than others.
 By using this system you will have access also to your electronic mailbox where you find all the official correspondence from the state.